Black kite: Breeding

 The breeding season of the black kite in India begins in winter (mainly January and February), the young birds fledging before the monsoons.
 The nest is a rough platform of twigs and sticks placed in a tree.
 Nest sites may be reused in subsequent years.
 European birds breed in summer.
-Birds in the Italian Alps tended to build their nest close to water in steep cliffs or tall trees.
+Birds in the Italian Alps tend to build their nest close to water in steep cliffs or tall trees.
 Nest orientation may be related to wind and rainfall.
 The nests may sometimes be decorated with bright materials such as white plastic and a study in Spain suggests that they may have a role in signalling to keep away other kites.

 After pairing, the male frequently copulates with the female.
 Unguarded females may be approached by other males, and extra pair copulations are frequent.
 Males returning from a foraging trip will frequently copulate on return, as this increases the chances of his sperm fertilizing the eggs rather than a different male.
 Both the male and female take part in nest building, incubation and care of chicks.

 The typical clutch size is 2 or sometimes 3 eggs.
 The incubation period varies from 30 to 34 days.
 Chicks of the Indian population stay at the nest for nearly two months.
 Chicks hatched later in European populations appear to fledge faster.
 The care of young by the parents also rapidly decreased with the need for adults to migrate.
 Siblings show aggression to each other and often the weaker chick may be killed, but parent birds were found to preferentially feed the smaller chicks in experimentally altered nests.

 Newly hatched young have down (prepennae) which are sepia on the back and black around the eye and buff on the head, neck and underparts.
 This is replaced by brownish-gray second down (preplumulae).
 After 9–12 days, the second down appears on the whole body except the top of the head.
 Body feathers begin to appear after 18 to 22 days.
 The feathers on the head become noticeable from the 24th to 29th day.
 The nestlings initially feed on food fallen at the bottom of the nest and begin to tear flesh after 33–39 days.
 They are able to stand on their legs after 17–19 days and begin flapping their wings after 27–31 days.
 After 50 days, they begin to move to branches next to the nest.
 Birds are able to breed after their second year.
 Parent birds guard their nest and will dive aggressively at intruders.
 Humans who intrude the nest appear to be recognized by birds and singled out for dive attacks.